Personal Finance·10 min read

 Usually, yes from a math perspective.
 Debt avalanche usually saves more interest and may shorten payoff time because it attacks the highest APR first.

-Why do people still recommend the debt snowball?
+Why do people still recommend debt snowball?

 Should I pay off the highest interest rate or the smallest balance first?